AI Tools

 Can AI presentation tools replace professional designers?

 For most everyday business presentations, the answer is yes.
 The tools reviewed here produce slides that are genuinely well-designed, with proper typography, spacing, and visual hierarchy.
-However, for high-stakes presentations — major investor pitches, keynote conference talks, or brand-critical marketing materials — a professional designer still adds a level of custom refinement and strategic visual thinking that AI cannot fully replicate.
-The sweet spot is using AI tools for 80% of your presentations and investing in professional design for the critical 20%.
+For high-stakes presentations such as major investor pitches, keynote conference talks, or brand-critical marketing materials, a professional designer still adds a level of custom refinement and strategic visual thinking that AI cannot fully replicate.
+The practical sweet spot is using AI tools for the bulk of your presentations and investing in professional design for the critical few.

 Do AI presentation tools work with existing PowerPoint files?